Torsion phenomena for zero-cycles on a product of curves over a number field: Abstract

 \section{Abstract}

-For a smooth projective variety $X$ over a number field $k$ a conjecture of Bloch and Beilinson predicts that the kernel of the Albanese map of $X$ is a torsion group.
+For a smooth projective variety $X$ over an algebraic number field $k$ a conjecture of Bloch and Beilinson predicts that the kernel of the Albanese map of $X$ is a torsion group.
 In this article we consider a product $X=C_1\times\cdots\times C_d$ of smooth projective curves and show that if the conjecture is true for any subproduct of two curves, then it is true for $X$.
-Additionally, we produce many new examples of non-isogenous elliptic curves $E_1, E_2$ with positive rank \black over $\Q$ for which the image of the natural map $E_1(\Q)\otimes E_2(\Q)\xrightarrow{\varepsilon}\CH_0(E_1\times E_2)$ is finite, including the first known examples of rank greater than $1$.
-Combining the two results, we obtain infinitely many nontrivial products $X=C_1\times\cdots\times C_d$ for which the analogous map $\varepsilon$ has finite image. \black
+For a product $X=C_1\times C_2$ of two curves over $\Q$ with positive genus we construct many nontrivial examples that satisfy the weaker property that the image of the natural map $J_1(\Q)\otimes J_2(\Q)\xrightarrow{\varepsilon}\CH_0(C_1\times C_2)$ is finite, where $J_i$ is the Jacobian variety of $C_i$.
+Our constructions include many new examples of non-isogenous pairs of elliptic curves $E_1, E_2$ with positive rank, including the first known examples of rank greater than $1$.
+Combining these constructions with our previous result, we obtain infinitely many nontrivial products $X=C_1\times\cdots\times C_d$ for which the analogous map $\varepsilon$ has finite image.